gausie/iso8601-interval-recurrence/README.md

 --------

 The guys over at cylc [seemed to have the same problem](https://github.com/cylc/cylc/wiki/ISO-8601) but came up with a complicated and extremely confusing solution.

+I worked on this with [Joshua Finch](https://github.com/joshuafinch), who has published [an equivalent library for iOS](https://github.com/joshuafinch/ISO-8601-Interval-Recurrence).